mssola/fbos/README.md

   magically come up with a made up file system or try to fetch something from an existing one.
 An `initrd` is already provided for you on the default `make` target, and that's what you are supposed to be passing to the kernel.
+- RISC-V is ambivalent on the endianness.
+Not this kernel.
+Out of simplicity we require a little-endian RISC-V system.

 ## Special thanks to